tiffanybatarseh/AdvInformatics2019Assignment1/questions.md

 1. On the UCI cluster, the resource request "-pe openmp 64" refers to the number of processors requested.
 Does that request mean that your commands will use multiple processors?

 This request "-pe openmp 64" is specified to try to request all 64 cores in a parallel environment to run a program/job  on the same node.
-Yes, it will use multiple processors only if the software you are using is capable of doing so and those are available on the HPC.
+It will use multiple processors only if the software you are using is capable of doing so and those are available on the HPC.

 2. In general, how do you know how many processors, how much RAM, how many files would be required/needed/written by the jobs you are running on the cluster?